lycurgus/pyrc-bot/README.md

 * when channel join is denied due to nickserv registration, add the channel to a list to then join when registration comes in
 * report module load failure to owner
 * Expectations (`util.py`) should be awaitable somehow
+* `nowplaying` module's WHOIS check has been disabled temporarily
+* should we just have youtube/google search capabilities?